 If we extrapolate this notion to all CDA entries, then each entry could use HL7's Observation Act structure to record firstly, a reference to the archetype (a computable specification for what information is captured in this entry) - stored in Observation.code, and secondly, the recorded data itself - stored in Observation.value.
 The data conforms to the archetype.
 In effect, the HL7 Observation class becomes a container for recording archetyped data - i.e it represents an observation, by a system, of a clinical observation, evaluation, instruction or action carried out by healthcare provider, other individual or device.
-This fits the HL7 definition of an Observation Act as "An Act of recognizing and noting information about the subject".
+This fits the HL7 definition of an Observation Act as "An Act of recognizing and noting information about the subject, and whose immediate and primary outcome (post-condition) is new data about a subject".
 This solution brings consistency in the way all entries are structured.
 The specification of what has been recorded is referenced in the Observation.code.
 The corresponding data is stored in Observation.value.
 One consistent representation for all entry types.